Liechtenstein prosecutor confirms Corpbank owner under investigation

-ZURICH (Reuters) - Liechtenstein authorities have confirmed that they are investigating the businessman at the center of the crisis that has engulfed Bulgaria’s fourth-biggest bank, citing suspicions of money laundering.
+ZURICH, Oct 1 (Reuters) - Liechtenstein authorities have confirmed that they are investigating the businessman at the centre of the crisis that has engulfed Bulgaria’s fourth-biggest bank, citing suspicions of money laundering.

 The investigation of Tsvetan Vassilev, who owns a majority stake in Corporate Commercial Bank (Corpbank), was instigated after a Liechtenstein bank submitted information to the authorities, Liechtenstein’s chief public prosecutor told Reuters.